 Assignment 1 (Exam 1).
-ANNOTATED BIBILOGRAPHY
+ANNOTATED BIBILOGRAPHY, or an Alternate Assignment (as ageed with faculty in advance)

 Each student is to turn in an annotated bibliography on 10 journal articles related to stress and coping as defined in the course and social work practice.
 Objectives for this assignment are for students to be familiar with professional literature and to develop an area of professional development or research.
 These articles have to be from five different sources, all related to social work practice.
 Follow the outline as below: